 We contacted the same people who helped us install the cabinets in our last garage and they recommended the Epoxy floor company in our area.
 I am San Francisco Bay Area based and this is the company we used & love: Epoxy Armor Systems.
 Regarding the flooring, there are different color and material options to choose from..
 In my last home we went with vinyl flakes in the color “Saddle Tan”.
 (Not sponsored).

 I had planned to do the same with this home until the installers recommended the new beautiful stone flake material in the color “Pumice”.
 I’m so happy they recommended this because I love the lighter tone!
 It’s perfect for our home.

 This is what our floor looks like finished and up close.

 The final result is beautiful.
-It took three days in total to instal the floor rather than 2 due to the fact that they had to grind the bad paint job off the floor before applying the Epoxy.
+It took three days in total to install the floor rather than 2 due to the fact that they had to grind off the previous paint job before applying the new epoxy.

 We love the lighter gray/tan color we chose.
 While some days the floor looks gray, other days it appears warmer in tone.
 For those who have been asking about the cost of our floor.. pricing is determined on a few different criteria.
 You really need to get an estimate based on your own home’s needs.

 If you would like to get an estimate, simply call for an appointment.